osisoft/PI-Adapter/V1/Administration/Start and stop ingress component.md

 ## Start an ingress component

-Complete the following procedure to start an individual ingress component:
+Complete the following steps to start an individual ingress component:

 1. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests.
 2. Run a `POST` command to the following endpoint, replacing `<ingressComponentId>` with the ingress component that you want to start: `http://localhost:5590/api/v1/administration/<ingressComponentId>/Start`